VAMP-Net: An Interpretable Multi-Path Network of Genomic Permutation-Invariant Set Attention and Quality-Aware 1D-CNN for MTB Drug Resistance: Experimentation and Discussion

-The proposed models were evaluated across multiple architectures and hyperparameter configurations.
-Tables \ref{table:hyperparams_pa}, \ref{table:hyperparams_pbch}, \ref{table:hyperparams_mlp}, and \ref{table:hyperparams_cnn} summarize the best-performing hyperparameters identified through Bayesian optimization.
-This tuning prioritized a balance between ROC AUC and Accuracy on the validation set, ensuring that models not only fit the training data but also generalized robustly.
+Optimal hyperparameters were identified via Bayesian Optimization (Tables \ref{table:hyperparams_pa}, \ref{table:hyperparams_pbch}), prioritizing a robust balance between the Area Under the Receiver Operating Characteristic (ROC AUC) curve and Balanced Accuracy on the validation set.
+This approach ensures that the selected configurations prioritize generalization over mere training set convergence.

-In Figure \ref{fig:aug_vs_no_aug}, we compare the performance of \textit{Model-A} and \textit{Model-B} where \textit{Model-B } applies data augmentation via variant sequence shuffling.
-This augmentation fully leverages the SAB block’s capacity, allowing predictions independent of variant position.
-Training curves confirm that \textit{Model-B}, likely due to the regularization effect of data augmentation, exhibits greater training stability as evidenced by significantly reduced overfitting and closer convergence between the training and validation curves.
+The role of data augmentation, implemented via variant sequence shuffling, was scrutinized by comparing \textit{Model A} and \textit{Model B}.
+Shuffling leverages the Set Attention Block (SAB)'s inherent capacity for permutation invariance, ensuring that the model learns to identify critical genomic signatures independent of their relative position in the input sequence.
+As illustrated by the optimization trajectories in Figure~\ref{fig:aug_vs_no_aug}, \textit{Model B} exhibited superior training stability and a narrowed generalization gap, acting as an effective regularizer.
 On the test set, \textit{Model-A} achieved the highest performance (ROC AUC: 0.969, Balanced Accuracy: 0.945).
 While \textit{Model-B}'s test performance was marginally lower (ROC AUC: 0.964, Balanced Accuracy: 0.941), this minor trade-off in peak performance resulted in a substantially more robust and stable model.
-This suggests that data augmentation effectively improves generalization and stability with only a negligible decrease in maximum predictive power.
+This suggests that data augmentation effectively improves generalization and stability with only a negligible decrease in maximum predictive power.\\